Alternatives to Fetal Bovine Serum in Cultivating Cultured Meat

 —3.4: Heat Inactivated Coelomic Fluid (HI-CF)

-— 3.5: HPL x HI-CF — A Potential Alternative Outlined By Researchers
+— 3.5: HPL x HI-CF — A Potential Alternative Outlined By Researchers - Serum-Free Media for Use in Cultured Meat Production

 — 4.1: Cell types in meat